per1234/arduino-ci-script/README.md

 ##### `install_ide [startVersion [endVersion]]`
 Install all versions of the Arduino IDE specified in the script file.
 If no arguments are supplied all IDE versions will be installed.
 - Parameter(optional): **IDE_VERSIONS** - A list of the versions of the Arduino IDE you want installed. e.g. `'("1.6.5-r5" "1.6.9" "1.8.2")'`
+  - Problematic IDE versions - Some older versions of the Arduino IDE have bugs or limitations that may cause problems if used with this script:
+    - 1.5.1 and older - The command line interface was added in 1.5.2, thus no version older than that can be used.
+    - 1.5.4 and older - Do not support board-specific parameters, set by custom **Tools** menu items.
+    - 1.5.5 and older - Do not support setting preferences (`--pref`), thus the sketchbook folder argument of `set_parameters` will not be used.
+    - 1.5.6 and older - `-` or `.` are not allowed in sketch or library folder names.
+If any are present the Arduino IDE will hang indefinitely when it's executed.
+    - 1.6.2 - Moves its hardware packages to the .arduino15 folder, causing all other IDE versions to use those cores, some of which are not compatible.
+For this reason 1.6.2 has been removed from the default list of versions but may still be specified via the `IDE_VERSIONS` argument.
+    - 1.6.3 and older - Do not support installing boards (`--install-boards`), thus `install_package` can't be used.
 - Parameter(optional): **startVersion** - The oldest version of the Arduino IDE to install.
 - Parameter(optional): **endVersion** - The newest version of the Arduino IDE to install.
 If this argument is omitted then ONLY startVersion will be installed.